AVADOLearning/moodle-componentmgr/README.md

 * `"Moodle"` allows access to the [Moodle.org/plugins](https://moodle.org/plugins/) repository, versioning plugins by either their plugin version (`YYYYMMDDXX`) or release name.
-* `"Stash"` allows access to individual projects within a Stash deployment.
+* `"Stash"` allows access to individual projects within a Bitbucket Server (formerly Stash) deployment.
+Project names should match component names and components are versioned via
-  Project names should match component names and components are versioned via [Git references](https://git-scm.com/book/en/v2/Git-Internals-Git-References).
+  [Git references](https://git-scm.com/book/en/v2/Git-Internals-Git-References).

 You're now ready to start declaring components.
 Components are declared in the